AlbesK/ParticleParticle/README.md

 # ParticleParticle
-A simple model based on particle-particle electrostatic interactions
+A simple simulation model based on particle-particle electrostatic interactions written in C. C++ will also be added.